Introduction to End-of-Life Care for Pets

 Gentle Euthanasia Services at Mountain View Animal Hospital

+There is no right or wrong way to grieve.
+Some people find comfort in community, others in ritual, and others simply in allowing themselves to feel what they feel.
 Several organizations provide resources on end-of-life care to help you through your grieving process.
 Many of these organizations include support groups and hotlines to offer additional aid during this difficult time.
-Some of these organizations include:

 - Association For Pet Loss and Bereavement